xialijun0801/qfin/README.md

 There's no real good book for R. Hadley's [Advanced R](http://adv-r.had.co.nz/) is an excellent book, but it is only for advanced users.

-Just read [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) from www.r-project.org and get yourself familar with the following packages:
+I would suggest starting from [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) and familarize yourself with the following packages:

 - data.table
 - dplyr